 Melanoma guidelines currently still lag behind what is considered the latest scientific development or simply state 'clinical trials are considered the standard of care', providing little concrete advice for patients.

 Knowing what world-reknown Melanoma experts consider the most promising therapies and learning how to access them via clinical trials or early access programs has therefore become vital information for Melanoma patients.

-We help Melanoma patients to identify and access reliable sources of information (medical journals, websites of medical societies, medical educational material) and require that claims on our forums are supported by data and referenced because we believe that all Melanoma patients deserve accurate and up-to-date information.
+We help Melanoma patients to identify and access reliable sources of information (medical journals, websites of medical societies, medical educational material) and require that all health-related claims on our forums and at our conferences are supported by data and referenced because we believe that all Melanoma patients deserve accurate and up-to-date information.

 We strongly recommend that Melanoma advocates keep up with the latest developments in Melanoma by attending scientific meetings and following scientific news.

 While Melanoma patients often need to acquire knowledge to access the most promising treatments and learn to cope with their diagnosis, they have intimate knowledge about their disease situation.